I know I’ll cry before finishing this Favorite Old Fashion Tea Cakes recipe for you. It has such sweet memories for me of my great-grandmother.

 Other than the time we buried the cat alive, we always had a great time with Mawmaw.
 (We got into a little trouble for the cat incident.
 It is the only time I can remember her being upset or raising her voice!)

 They are thin and crisp and the perfect buttery bite.
 She was so patient with me mixing and measuring and teaching me how to do it just so.
 She insisted on sifting the flour three times.
-I never make the Tea Cakes that I don’t think of her.
+This recipe always makes me think of those fun times.

 Do you have a special recipe that you made with someone when you were younger?